isovalent/ebpf-docs/docs/linux/concepts/functions.md

 By default, the compiler will chose inline a function or to keep it a separate function.
 Compilers can be encouraged to inline or not inline a function with arguments like `__attribute__((always_inline))`/[`__always_inline`](../../ebpf-library/libbpf/ebpf/__always_inline.md) or `__attribute__((noinline))`/[`__noinline`](../../ebpf-library/libbpf/ebpf/__noinline.md).
 Inlined functions do not incur the overhead of a function call as they will become part of the calling function.
 Inlined functions can also be optimized per call site since arguments are known.

-### Tail calls

-When function calls are combined with [tail calls](tail-calls.md) the available stack size per program will shrink from `512` bytes to `256` bytes.
-The reasoning being that when a tail call is made, the current stack frame is reused, but if that tail call is made from a function, the stack of the caller can not be reused.
-By default, kernel threads are limited to 8k stack sizes.
-By decreasing the max stack size, it is harder to run out of stack space, though it is still possible.

 ### Function by function verification

 Until [:octicons-tag-24: v5.6](https://github.com/torvalds/linux/commit/51c39bb1d5d105a02e29aa7960f0a395086e6342) the verifier would re-verify that a function was safe for every call site.
 Meaning that if you have a function which is called 10 times, then the verifier would check for every call that with the given inputs the function was save.
 This defeats the purpose of functions somewhat since you still incur verifier complexity for every call.